AnirudhVijayaraghavan/url-shortener-system/README.md

     "longUrl" : "https://chat.openai.som/c/20c1d604-489c-4asdasdasdfasdasd8asdasd5sdssdsdsd" ,
     "preferredShorty" : "123as222"
    }
-8. Connect to localhost:3000/ (for a front end that uses EJS (basic formatting and CSS only.))
+8. Connect to localhost:3000/ (for a front end that uses React)